 - Drugs and pharmaceuticals

-Bleaching of pulp, cotton textiles etc. Distinfection and water
+- Bleaching of pulp, cotton textiles etc. Distinfection and water treatment

 Yellow Liquid-clear Amber